HPSCTerrSys/ParFlowDiagnostics/README.md

 * VanGenuchten(self,Press) -> satur, krel
 Calculated relative saturation (-) and relative conductivity (-) based on the van Genuchten function.
 Output is two 3D tensors.

-### Additional HeAT information
+### HeAT

 HeAT is a Python Array computation library, structured similar to numpy.
 Additional Features include GPU support and parallel processing capabilities for HPC systems by introducing a split axis.
 The Array is split to the mutliple processes along this axis.
 The Documentation as well as tutorials can be found at [https://github.com/helmholtz-analytics/heat](https://github.com/helmholtz-analytics/heat).

-On the HPC systems, working HeAT environments can be found at `/p/project/cslts/local/juwels/HeAT/` or
-`/p/project/cslts/local/jureca/HeAT/`

-Because this repository relies on experimental features not yet included in the official HeAT environments, please source the experimental HeAT:
+## Getting-started cookbook

+1. Login to any of the JURECA or JUWELS front nodes, e.g., `ssh -i <secret_ssh_key> <username>@jureca.fz-juelich.de` or `ssh -i <secret_ssh_key> <username>@juwels.fz-juelich.de`
+2. To use the PD tools one needs to have a working HeAT implementation; as HeAT cannot be loaded at the moment at JSC using the ``module` command from a system-wide installation, the PD maintainers provide a working HeAT environment as part of the HPSC TerrSys and SDLTS account on JSC systems.
+Working HeAT environments are installed and maintained for everybodies use under: `/p/project/cslts/local/juwels/HeAT/` (for JUWELS), and `/p/project/cslts/local/jureca/HeAT/` (for JURECA).
+In order to use the PD with all its functionalities as of Autumn 2021, one needs to use an experimental installation of HeAT.
+To load a virtual Python environment which included everythign needed to use PD based on the latest experimental HeAT just do this:
+On JURECA:
+`cd /p/project/cslts/local/jureca/HeAT`
 `source experimental_HeAT.ini`

-**Usage**
+On JUWELS:
+`cd /p/project/cslts/local/jureca/HeAT`
+`source experimental_HeAT.ini`
+You can copy these software environment initialisation files everwhere you like on the JSC machines and source them from there.
+As a normal user, use just use the software environment recommended here.
+3. To use the Diagnostics methods, clone the gitlab repository into your working directory: `git clone https://icg4geo.icg.kfa-juelich.de/SoftwareTools/ana_parflow-diagnostics_pythonheat.git <WORKING_DIR>`.
+4. Then, you can use it in Python via: `from Diagnostics import Diagnostics`
+5. Example applications are provided in the accompanying test cases, which require to run ParFlow via the tcl scripts to produce output.

+Notes:
+- There are multiple HeAT installations under `/p/project/cslts/local/{jureca,juwels}/HeAT`; each of these insdtallations comes with its own ini file; these different installations feature different HeAT versions (see HeAT version tag and also HeAT git commit -- in case it is a not a release version) and have been installed at different dates using (potentially) different underlying software environments, i.e., toolchains (see the [JSC information](https://apps.fz-juelich.de/jsc/hps/jureca/software-modules.html) on the toolchains and software environments).
-The Diagnostics class is based on HeAT and requires methods to read ParFlow output (netCDF, PFB, Silo).
+- The Diagnostics class is based on HeAT and requires methods to read ParFlow output (netCDF, PFB, Silo).
-The Diagnostics class takes as input the split-axis for HeAT.
+- The Diagnostics class takes as input the split-axis for HeAT.
 Both splitting in x and y direction is supported (in a zyx coordinate system) as well as None for not splitting at all.
 In order to use mutliple nodes, the split axis must not be None.
-The job configuration allows basically arbitrary MPI and OpenMP parallelisation, however it is recommended to use 2 MPI-processes per Node and set the number of OpenMP threads accordingly, i.e. #number_of_CPU_cores_per_node / 2  (24 on JUWELS, 64 on JurecaDC).
+The job configuration allows basically arbitrary MPI and OpenMP parallelisation, however it is recommended to use 2 MPI-processes per compute node and set the number of OpenMP threads accordingly, i.e. #number_of_CPU_cores_per_node / 2  (24 on JUWELS, 64 on JurecaDC).
+Tests have shown that, if one is using HeAT (and hence also PD tools) in a parallel setup on a single multi-core node or accross multiple nodes, the best performance is reached when running with one MPI task per CPU and mutpiple OpenMP threads on the individual CPU cores.
-To use the Diagnostics methods, clone the gitlab repository into your working directory:

-`git clone https://icg4geo.icg.kfa-juelich.de/SoftwareTools/ana_parflow-diagnostics_pythonheat.git <WORKING_DIR>`

-Then, you can use it in Python via

-`from Diagnostics import Diagnostics`

-Any operations on results obtain by applying the Diagnostics functions, such filtering of active/inactive regions, spatial/temporal averaging must be implemented by the user.
+- Any operations on results obtain by applying the Diagnostics functions, such filtering of active/inactive regions, spatial/temporal averaging must be implemented by the user.
-Example applications are provided in the accompanying test cases, which require to run ParFlow via the tcl scripts to produce output.

-**Tests**
-* All Methods are tested using both no split and splitting across multiple nodes
-* All Methods iterating over the input array have been vectorized at a significant performance increase and been verified to yield the same result
-* At the beginning of the development, several issues arose with HeAT (especially indexing), those are fixed as of HeAT version 1.1, do not use these Diagnostics with older versions of HeAT.

-**Test cases:**
+## Specific ParFlow test simulations

+With the following scripts specific ParFLow tests can be run.
+These test simulations require an exisitng ParFlow installation.

 * test1.tcl; test.py: Simply 3D box domain, infiltration at the top patch, no-flow over all other patches
 * slab.tcl, drainageslab.tcl, inflowslab.tcl, slab.pfsol, domain.pfsol; slap.py: Slab benchmark + variations including drainage at the bottom and inflow over the righ patch, variations can be analyzed with slab.py by changing the 'name'
 * profileclm.tcl, geom.pfsol, atmforcing.txt, drv_clmin.dat, drv_vegm.dat, drv_vegp.dat; profileclm.py: A quasi 2D profile including exchange with the landsurface based on coupled CLM